Subdomain vs. Subdirectory: Which is Better for Multilingual Sites?

 1. Do not machine translate

 Now that you have subfolders or subdomains for a different language, you can start adding content.
-But why bother to create new content when you have google translate, right?
+But why bother to create new content when you have Google translate?

 Do not follow this approach.
 Because the machine translated content looks very unprofessional.
 The subtle nuances of the main content often get lost in the translation.